phrase/motion-phrase/README.md

 # motion-phrase

+**Important: `motion-phrase` is deprecated and won't be available after 31 Jan 2016.
+Please upgrade to [phraseapp-rubymotion](https://github.com/phrase/phraseapp-rubymotion)**

 motion-phrase lets you connect your RubyMotion application to PhraseApp and enables you to benefit from the best internationalization workflow for your (iOS) projects.

 It lets you use iOS Localizable.strings files to store and read translations but at the same time work on your translation files collaboratively with translators, developers and product managers.